JeroenBos/jeroenbos.partest/README.md

 Assuming you have python >= 3.8 installed, you can run `source ./scripts/venv.py` to (re)create a clean venv.

-Tests can be ran using `pytest tests`.
+Tests can be run using `pytest tests`.
 This project is setup for usage through VSCode, which will interact for you with other configured tools, `black`, `flake8` and `mypy`.

 ## Publish